 Drumheller Driving Route

 This 50-kilometre driving route takes you from Atlas Coal Mine National Historic Site to The Little Church near the Royal Tyrrell Museum.
 We recommend starting in East Coulee and visiting the Royal Tyrrell Museum in late afternoon.
 The museum is open until 9 pm in the summer months, so you have plenty of time to explore without crowds (peak hours are from 10 am to 3 pm).
-If youโd like to stay for the weekend, there are plenty of hiking and biking trails, theatre performances, and attractions to enjoy.
+If you’d like to stay for the weekend, there are plenty of hiking and biking trails, theatre performances, and attractions to enjoy.

 1. Atlas Coal Mine National Historic Site

-Atlas Coal Mine National Historic Site is Canadaโs most complete historic coal mine.ย For the best experience, sign up for a tour (or three) to learn about coal mining and East Coulee life in the 1930s.
+Atlas Coal Mine National Historic Site is Canada’s most complete historic coal mine.
+For the best experience, sign up for a tour (or three) to learn about coal mining and East Coulee life in the 1930s.

-You get a discount if you sign up for the Train Tour, Tipple Tour, and Tunnel Tour.
-I wasnโt sure the kids would make it through that many tours one after another, but our guides were engaging and energetic, so we had a great time and learned a lot.
-At the end of the day, when I asked the girls what their favorite part was, they said โEverything!โ Open mid May until October 5th; see website for hours.
-Read more about our awesome day in this story: Journey back in time at Atlas Coal Mine National Historic Site.
+You get a discount if you sign up for the Train Tour, Processing Plant (Tipple) Tour, and Mine Portal Hike.
+I wasn’t sure the kids would make it through that many tours one after another, but our guides were engaging and energetic, so we had a great time and learned a lot.
+At the end of the day, when I asked the girls what their favorite part was, they said “Everything!”
+Open 10 am to 5 pm daily from mid May until early October.

-2. East Coulee School Museumย
+2. East Coulee School Museum

 East Coulee School Museum is a small museum featuring local artifacts, some fossils, and special programs.
 If you plan ahead, you can book the Recess and Class Tour to see what school was like in the 1930s.
 Watch out for that strict School Marm!
-Our kids also enjoyed doing the scavenger hunt to earn a prize.ย Afterwards, have homemade pie in the Willow Tea Room, then hit the retro playground outside.
+Our kids also enjoyed doing the scavenger hunt to earn a prize.
+Afterwards, have homemade pie in the Willow Tea Room, then hit the retro playground outside.
 Open May to September 10 am to 5 pm.

-3. Hoodoos / Hoodoo Trail,ย Drumheller
+3. Hoodoos / Hoodoo Trail, Drumheller

 Hoodoos are a striking natural phenomenon that define the Badlands.
 The best accessible examples near Drumheller are 15 minutes east of town on Highway 10.
-An interpretive trail, hoodoo trail, has viewing platforms and signs that explain how and when the hoodoos formed.
-Please do not climb on the hoodoos!
+An interpretive trail, Hoodoo Trail, has viewing platforms and signs that explain how and when the hoodoos formed.
+Please stay behind the railings and do not climb on the hoodoos!
 These ancient structures are easily damaged.
-The best time to visit is sunrise or sunset when the light accentuates the different colors in the rock.
-Note that the trail has stairs so it is not stroller friendly.
-Clickย hereย for the Google Maps location of Hoodoo Trail.

 To see even more hoodoos, visit Dinosaur Provincial Park (about two hours from Drumheller).
 For more information, read our story Exploring Dinosaur Provincial Park.